FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformRatingOnStoreAsync()
 ```
-This method will open **App Store app** on the store page of your current application.
+> This method will open **App Store app** on the store page of your current application.
 Otherwise it will try to open the store page on browser.

 If the method fails, it will display an alert announcing the error.

-`applicationId` property is the **_StoreId_** of your iOS app and it **must** be provided as named argument to open the store page on store app or browser.
+`applicationId` property is the **_StoreId_** of your app and it **must** be provided as named argument to open the store page on store app or browser.

 #### Example
 ```csharp